GSA/MD-GitHub-Admin/README.md

 # MD-GitHub-Admin
+This repository is home to all of the team's project issues.
+Once you create an issue on this repository, it becomes available to be added to one of our [team's projects](https://github.com/orgs/GSA/teams/ogp-evidence-and-analysis/projects).

+This repository is also home to all of our GitHub standards.
+Read on for information on getting added to the team, creating repositories, contributing to repositories, creating issues and projects, and more.

 Git and GitHub can seem bewildering at first.
 This documenation will simplify and clarify common workflows and provide our team with a standard way of doing things together.

 ## Our Users